ZaneHyatt/Zane-blog/README.md

 Dreamscape Chronicles is a website created with Flask framework, Bootstrap 5, CSS, HTML, and JavaScript.
 Its mainly use is to document dreams as an online blog.

 ## Features
-- Register and log-in forms so users can sign in with indevidual acounts
+- Register and log-in forms so users can sign in with indevidual acounts.
-- A contect form that will send emails to me with
+- A contect form that will send emails to me with smtplib.
-- HTML sanitizer to parse and sanitize client input for added cybersecurity
+- Admin users can edit and make new post.
+Regular users can only post comments.